 We provide ceramic blocks and discs with both the north and south pole on both faces of the magnet.
 With oriented material (anisotropic), multiple pole magnetization flux goes through the magnet making both sides of the magnet strong.
 Alternatively, with isotropic magnets the multiple pole magnetization flux bends inside the magnet making it strong on one side only.
 Flexible magnetic sheeting is magnetized to have multiple poles on the surface for shear strength.
 Additionally, bar magnets may have multiple poles on the surface to increase holding strength.

 Radial oriented magnetization is used for a variety of applications from motors to actuators to sensors.
 A true radial pattern is magnetized along the inside diameter and outside diameter of the magnet.

 Another pattern includes multiple poles around the outside diameter of the ring.
 This is commonly used for Hall Effect sensors, servo-motors, couplings and generators.

 Highly specialized, radial arcs are widely used throughout industry.
 As a true radial arc is very difficult and expensive to create (the poles radiate out in a true arc shape from the center of the arc), an approximated radial arc is most often used instead.
 In this instance, the magnetization aligns along a straight axis across the arc.

 Likewise, substitute an approximated circumferential arc when a circumferential arc is desired.
 This employs parallel magnetization along the width of the arc.

 In both cases, the approximated arcs loses minimal strength along the outer edges, however, typically saves substantially in fabrication costs.

 Understanding a magnet’s directionality is key to selecting the right magnet for the application.

-Contact our sales team about for any questions about magnetization.
+Contact our Magnet Solutions Specialists about any questions about magnetization.
 Our seasoned professionals can help select the right magnetic orientation for the application.